In addition to the Shortcodes documented elsewhere on the site, Memberium includes a set of PHP functions located in the

 Looking for something not listed here?

-If you need access to an API function, hook or filter not listed above please contact Support and describe to us in what you need to do, and tell us about why you need to do it.
+If you need access to an API function, hook or filter not listed above please contact the developer, David Bullock in Support and describe to us the use case for what you are trying to accomplish.
 Our core functions were created based on our experience integrating Memberium and other applications, and we’re open to adding more interface points to the system where they make sense for the greater community.
-We do try to avoid adding personal tweaks to the core system to maintain performance and reliability.

 Running Memberium Shortcodes